bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 : We save them most suitably in the `assets` folder and can use them on every page of our project.
 We may have to create a folder structure in `assets` to organize them.

 Remote
 : Resources may also be retrieved via URL or API.
 This powerful but complex feature has been introduced recently.
-No remote connectors ship with _Perplex_ at the moment.
+No remote connectors ship with Perplex at the moment.
 {.dl-loose}

 ## Project configuration

 All configuration options and their defaults are described in the [docs](https://gohugo.io/getting-started/configuration/).
 The examples therein are given for a _single configuration file_ like `config.yaml` in your project root directory.

-The configuration for this _Perplex_ site is using the alternative option of a **configuration directory** named `config` with separate files for the sections.
+The configuration for this Perplex site is using the alternative option of a **configuration directory** named `config` with separate files for the sections.
 For the growing number of options this arrangement is much clearer.
 The top configuration file is called `config.yaml` the other ones are named like the section they contain.

 ### Please note {.h-info .h-p}

 The configuration files for sections don't include the section identifier anymore, because the name of the file _is_ the section identifier.
 When you adopt a configuration option from the Hugo docs, you may therefore need to remove the section identifier.

-## Having trouble with _Hugo_?
+## Having trouble with Hugo?

-When you encounter problems with _Hugo_ and don’t find an answer in its [documentation][hugodoc], the [Hugo community](https://discourse.gohugo.io) can probably support you.
+When you encounter problems with Hugo and don’t find an answer in its [documentation][hugodoc], the [Hugo community](https://discourse.gohugo.io) can probably support you.
 Please search the forum archive, because most likely your problem has already been solved.
 Before you start a new topic, please read the guidelines _How to Request Help_ at the top of the site first.

 [hugodoc]: https://gohugo.io/documentation